ysugimoto/falco/docs/simulator.md

 ### Start debugging

-When falco runs simulator with debugger, find `@debugger` leading annotation comment in your VCL.
+When falco runs simulator with debugger, falco finds `@debugger` leading annotation comment in your VCL.
-If falco finds that, stop execution on the statement, for example:
+If comment is found, stop execution on the statement, for example:

 ```vcl
 sub vcl_recv {